brianmwadime/smutchings.github.io/_designer/2018-03-10-laptoplockers.md

 **Team:** Myself and Alex Lawford
 **Client:** [East Kent College](https://eastkent.ac.uk)

+> "A great job.
+I am really impressed with what you have completed with the laptops, and I know visitors I have shown have also been impressed.
+I think there is most definitely potential in taking this further across Folkestone."" - Victoria Copp-Crawley, Folkestone Campus Principal

+### Project Report

 The following is a PDF report created at the end of the project.
 It's a long read (clocking in at 25 pages), but is a good example of where I'm currently at in research and reporting.

-### Project Report

 <a href="/img/Unit6Report.pdf">Attached</a> is the PDF report for my Unit 6 website project.